OWASP/CheatSheetSeries/cheatsheets/Docker_Security_Cheat_Sheet.md

 docker run -u 4000 alpine
 ```

 2. During build time.
-Simple add user in Dockerfile and use it.
+Simply add user in Dockerfile and use it.
 For example:

 ```dockerfile
 FROM alpine